 Too many pop-ups, big loud text and colourless web design, can put off a customer from any age group.

-The visual impact of the website aesthetics, the ease of navigation and the speed of loading encourages the customer to follow through with a purchase.
+The visual impact of the website aesthetics, the ease of navigation and the speed of loading encourage the customer to follow through with a purchase.

 2 – Company ethics